baker-fi/bakerfi-contracts/doc/core/BakerFiVault.md

 During the beta phase only whitelisted addresses are able to deposit and withdraw

-The Contract is upgradable and can use a BakerProxy in front of._
+The Contract is upgradeable and can use a BakerProxy in front of._

 ### Deposit